-Last week, as I was pondering and praying over the direction that our future visits should take, I heard the Lord speak to me, saying quite clearly: “It is time to rock and roll, little girl (even though I have never been little in any respect, He has always called me that).
+Last week, as I was pondering and praying over the direction that our future visits should take, I heard the Lord speak to me, saying quite clearly: “It is time to rock and roll, little girl.
 This is not the time to be timid and pull back (which, as a marshmallow, is something that I tend to do)—this is the time to rock and roll!”
 And, with that, I knew just what He wanted me to do.
-This was His way of telling me that the time had come for me to get down to the business that He has called me to; which, in case you haven’t picked up on it by now, is not only teaching people what the Bible has to say, but also teaching them new ways of approaching its study, so that they can better make sense of it on their own.
+This was His way of telling me that the time had come for me to get down to the business that He has called me to, which is not only teaching people what the Bible has to say, but also teaching them some new ways of approaching its study–so that they can better make sense of it on their own.

 Although I was saved at the relatively young age of eight, my real preparation for all of this rocking and rolling did not begin until much later, when I was about the age of twenty-two.
-This was the pivotal time in my life when, finding myself stuck in the middle of a disastrous marriage, I rededicated my life to the Lord.
-It wasn’t long after making this decision, that in the interest of our personal safety, it became necessary for me to take my two young sons and leave my alcoholic husband, and begin a new life on our own—a life which soon turned into an odyssey of faith from which I have yet to recover.
+This was a pivotal time in my life when, stuck in the middle of a disastrous marriage, I rededicated my life to the Lord.
+It wasn’t long after making this decision that, in the interest of our personal safety, it became necessary for me to take my two young sons and leave my alcoholic husband and begin a new life on our own—a life which soon turned into an odyssey of faith from which I have yet to recover.

-My training for this new life began quickly and simply, for it started with me having nothing but God and His Word upon which to rely.
-You see, when I left my husband, I had no job, no car, and no health insurance; just two little boys, our clothes, $200.00 in cash, and my sewing machine.
+My training for this new life began quickly and simply–it started with me having nothing but God and His Word to rely on.
+When I left my husband, I had no job, no car, and no health insurance; just two little boys, our clothes, $200.00 in cash, and my sewing machine.
 For the first year, we were fortunate enough to be able to stay with my parents but after that, we were completely on our own.
-Now, in hindsight, I can clearly see that God had planned out a comprehensive spiritual training program for me which was designed to accomplish the following:
+In hindsight, I now clearly see that God had planned out a comprehensive spiritual training program for me designed to accomplish the following…

-- Teach me to hear His voice and to trust His Word;
+- Teach me to hear His voice and to trust in His Word;

-- Teach me how to study His Word and to see the Big Story that it presented;
+- Teach me how to study the Word and to see the Big Story that it presented;

 - Teach me how to present and share what I had learned with others; and,